-Besides high-quality design, functionality, and SEO, web accessibility is another box your WordPress website needs to tick.
-Yet, it isn’t the first thing most people think of when mulling over what makes a good website.
+Besides high-quality design, functionality, and SEO, website accessibility is another consideration your WordPress website needs to tick.
+Yet, it isn’t the first thing most people think of.

-Web accessibility isn’t too different from accessibility in the physical world.
+Website accessibility isn’t too different from accessibility in the physical world.
 Imagine running a website that as many people as possible can access, no matter their background or impairment.
-To achieve that, you’ll need to build the virtual equivalent of a ramp, at the very least!
+To achieve that, you’ll need to build the virtual equivalent experience, at the very least!

-So it's no wonder some countries now regulate website accessibility by law.
+It’s no wonder some countries now regulate website accessibility by law.
 In fact, during the first half of 2018 alone, as many as 1,053 web accessibility lawsuits were filed in federal court.
-That’s a whopping 23% hike from the previous year!
+That’s a massive 23% hike from the previous year!

 You can easily test whether your site meets accessibility standards by using accessiBe’s free accessibility and compliance testing tool, aCe.

 And don’t worry.
 There are quick and simple practical solutions you can use to boost the accessibility of your website.
 If you’re ready to make WordPress accessibility a priority, we’re here to help.

 The Benefits of Improving Your WordPress Accessibility